keptn/keptn.github.io/content/docs/0.8.x/manage/shipyard/index.md

 * `[stage_name].[sequence_name].finished`

+*Note:* It is not required to specify the full qualified event name which would be `sh.keptn.event.[stage_name].[sequence_name].finished` in this case

 Besides, a *match selector* can be added to an event that works as a filter on the `result` property of the event.
-Consequently, you can filter based on sequence executions that failed or passed, shown by the next example that filters on `failed`:
+Consequently, you can filter based on sequence executions that *failed* or *passed*, shown by the next example that filters on `failed`:

 ```
 sequences: